CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/exceptions/throwing-exceptions.md

 ---
 title: "Throwing Exceptions"
 linkTitle: "Throwing Exceptions"
-description: "This page provides guidance on how to throw custom exceptions"
+description: "Information regarding throwing an exception within a flow, and scenarios when it is useful to throw an exception."
-weight: 3
+weight: 200
 ---

 # {{< param title >}}

 ## Summary

-[Exceptions][what-is-exception] can be thrown as part of the [flow's][Flow] logic, using the [Throw New Flow Exception][Block-Throw-Exception] block.
+A developer can throw an exception as part of a [flow][].

-Scenarios where intentionally throwing exceptions is useful include:
+Scenarios where throwing exceptions is useful include:

-- When the [flow][] is unable to complete as intended e.g. Input variables have invalid values
-- Wrapping other [exceptions][what-is-exception] e.g. Adding information to a third party error

-## Throwing an Exception
+- A developer throwing a new exception when a flow reaches a state where it cannot complete its defined functionality
+- A developer enriching an exception that has already been thrown to provide more clarity and/or detail

-For information about throwing an exception, please see [Throw New Flow Exception][Block-Throw-Exception] block.
+For information about throwing an exception, please see the [Throw New Flow Exception][] block.

 ## Remarks